Interpolation and Extrapolation Statements equivalent to the Riemann Hypothesis: Extrapolation and improvements

 \begin{remark} From the above theorem it is immediate that if each $\mathcal{F}_{\theta }$ is exact of exponent $\theta $ then $\left\{ \mathcal{F}_{\theta }\right\} _{\theta \in \Theta }$ is complete. \end{remark}

 \begin{remark} Among the exact interpolation methods with a fixed characteristic function $ \rho $ there are well known the minimal and maximal methods.
-Let \'{} s describe this situation in terms in the so called real methods of interpolation:
+Let's describe this situation in terms of the so called real methods of interpolation:

 For a compatible pair of Banach spaces $\overline{X}=\left( X_{0},X_{1}\right) $ and $f\in X_{0}+X_{1}$, the $K-functional$ is given by

 for $t>0$.
 On the other hand for $f\in X_{0}\cap X_{1}$ the $J-functional$ is given by $J\left( t,f,X_{0},X_{1}\right) =\max \left\{ \left\Vert f\right\Vert _{X_{0}},t\left\Vert f\right\Vert _{X_{1}}\right\} $ for any $ t>0$.
 Now, if $\rho $ is quasi-concave and $1\leq q\leq \infty $, we define the interpolation space